Gatherly/sidebar-chat/README.md

 ```

 #### Database
-This project uses a PostgreSQL database locally, and the Heroku Postgres addon in Production.
+This project uses SQLite3 database for ease of local development.
-Generate a clean database locally with `yarn resetdb`.

 #### Server
 ```